softlang/yas/languages/Ueber/README.md

 # Language *Ueber*
 ## Headline
-A megamodeling language used in the YAS repository
+A declarative megamodeling language used in YAS

 ---
 ## Details